World-Class Mastermind Infrastructure

 Talk without execution.

-$16K–$25K a year for a "talking shop."
+$16K–$25K a year for "talking shop."
 Theory over how-to, monthly cycles too slow for real decisions, no structured follow-through on commitments.

 04